What is Down syndrome?

 Down syndrome occurs in approximately one in every 546 births in Ireland.

 In every cell in the human body there is a nucleus, where genetic material is stored in genes.
 Genes carry the codes responsible for all of our inherited traits and are grouped along rod-like structures called chromosomes.
 In traditionally-developed individuals, each cell contains 23 pairs of chromosomes, half of which are inherited from each parent.
 Down syndrome occurs when an individual has a full or partial extra copy of chromosome 21.

-- Down syndrome can affect a child’s learning ability, their physical development and can come with a range of developmental challenges
+Down syndrome can affect a child’s learning ability, their physical development and can come with a range of health and developmental challenges.

 Important things to know

 The most important thing to note is that Down syndrome is just a part of someone.
 It does not define them.
 People with Down syndrome are people first and foremost and deserve the same respect and treatment that you would give any other person.

 The preferred language to use when referring to someone with Down syndrome is “a person with Down syndrome” rather than “a Down syndrome person”.

 Down syndrome is not a sickness or a disease, it is a genetic disorder or chromosomal anomaly that occurs at the time of conception.

 Every person with Down syndrome is unique with their own talents, abilities, thoughts and interests and like everybody else they have their own strengths and weaknesses.

 Children with Down syndrome can contribute greatly to their families and wider communities provided they are given the right supports, services and opportunities to enable them to reach their full potential.